All Episodes

 Because at some point, that's what it comes down to.

-Got on the team, and everybody gave everything they could to win the game and to win each one until you got Super Bowl uh championship.
+Got on the team, and everybody gave everything they could to win the game and to win each one until you got Super Bowl championship.

 We continue.

-Utah Congressman Burgess Owens is with us, Also former football star in his own right.
+Utah Congressman Burgess Owens is with us, also former football star in his own right.

 Ben Sass would be one example.

-Um my support of you early on, I'll never regret it.
+My support of you early on, I'll never regret it.

 You've done a phenomenal job.

-Uh let me ask you, going back to your football days and what we saw with the Mar Hamlin on Monday night, and I don't know if you know this, but seven million dollars in donations have been given to his charity since Monday.
+Let me ask you, going back to your football days and what we saw with DeMar Hamlin on Monday night, and I don't know if you know this, but $7 million in donations have been given to his charity since Monday.

-Um and apparently he's making good progress physically, and we're all hoping and praying for a full recovery.
+And apparently he's making good progress physically, and we're all hoping and praying for a full recovery.

 What did you think about what you saw?

-Sean with so many night is America.
+Sean, with So many Night is America.

 Notice how people, the empathy came out.

-This is the best of America, and and we sometimes see that during some of our toughest times.
+And we sometimes see that during some of our toughest times.

-So I want people to remember how that moment when everything stopped and everything started focusing on that young man, and and many of us who have never really known him or heard about him, but that he represented the rest of our country, someone who found a such position who needed help, and we were there with our hearts and our prayers for him.
+And many of us have never really known him or heard about him, but he represented the rest of our country, someone who found himself positioned who needed help.

 That is the American way.